Soiled Diaper Composting is a dad-run diaper composting service currently operating in Calgary. This article is by co-owner Mark Arishenkoff.

 As the third largest disposable consumer item, diapers are not only rapidly filling our landfills, but also causing subsequent damage to our environment through leachate.
 Despite being “space spoiled,” building new landfills is costly and not a viable option.

 But now the technology that allows for the composting of disposable diapers has arrived in Canada.
 This tech has been used places like the UK, New Zealand, Australia and others for quite some time with great success.
 The process shreds the diapers with other organic materials and composts them together in a matter of ten days rather than sitting in a landfill for 400 years.
 There is no leachate produced in the in-vessel unit, and the material is kept at a constant temperature to kill deadly pathogens, creating a perfect environment for composting bacteria to work their magic.
 Best of all, the inorganic parts of the diaper are screened away and sent for further processing (recycling, pelletizing and waste-to-energy), leaving only useable, moisture retentive, organic compost!

 Moving forward, the prudent choice for our children and our planet is to consider using alternative methods of dealing with this ever growing, stinky problem.
 By choosing to compost your diapers rather than sending them to the landfill, you are choosing to make diapers clean again for your baby—in more ways than one!

-Not in Calgary?
+Not in Calgary or Edmonton?
 Start making a stink!
 Soiled Diaper Composting has an end-goal of expanding across Canada, but the process starts with you.
 Reach out to your political representatives and let them know that composting diapers is something you want to see in your city!